Amilenge/BankStatement/README.md

 # BankStatement
-Help bank users to look into their financial operations in order to be aware of their expenditure and make informed decitions
+Help bank users to look into their financial operations in order to be aware of their expenditure and make informed decisions